 We partner with grassroots women’s groups in key communities to facilitate access to reproductive healthcare and family planning by providing temporary implants, tubal ligations, and vasectomies.
 Access to family planning resources benefits maternal and infant health, while alleviating cycles of poverty and reducing stress on natural resources.
 Access to free and effective contraception has been recognized as a basic human right by the World Health Organization and the United Nations since 1968.
 Contraceptive access prevents unplanned pregnancies and contributes to the well-being of local families while also curbing unsustainable population growth on a global scale.

 One of the greatest threats to biodiversity is the burgeoning human population, which places unsustainable demands on natural resources.
 During the past century alone, the human population has soared – more than 8 billion people currently inhabit the planet.
 In striking contrast, there were fewer than one billion people for 10,000+ years prior to the 1800s.
 This extraordinary growth, paired with modern tendencies of over-consumption, has placed the future of our planet at great peril.
 Fortunately, improving equitable access to contraception can prevent unwanted pregnancies and curb unsustainable population growth.

-A key solution to this dilemma is empowering women with greater access to voluntary family planning, which is crucial to both conservation and the overall well-being of society.
-Public health studies have revealed that when communities are given access to birth control and contraceptives, children are better nourished and educated, mothers are healthier, and family wealth increases.
-Despite these important benefits, women in many rural communities around the world lack access to these vital resources.
+A key solution to this dilemma is empowering women with free access to family planning services around the world, which is crucial to reproductive justice rights, overall community well-being, and conservation efforts.
+Public health studies reveal that when communities are provided voluntary access to birth control and contraceptives, children are better nourished and educated, mothers are healthier, and family wealth increases.
+We believe that reproductive justice through a holistic reproductive well-being framework benefits all communities.